Adopting a Savvy Search System

-Let’s look at an example of using different search words to find or describe an object.
+Let us look at an example of using different search words to find or describe an object.
 Enter your descriptions of the image you see in this Mentimeter quiz activity for the object shown:

-Once you have entered your words if you want to see the voting results and compare your answers to your colleagues, check out the ever-changing word cloud .
+Once you have entered your words, see the voting results and compare your answers to your colleagues, check out the ever-changing word cloud.
 What does this say about keywords?

 A review of limiters